pocketchange/pocketchange-android-sdk/README.md

 **You must disable test mode before releasing your app, otherwise users will not receive real rewards.**

+The SDK only works properly on real devices.
+Do not use emulators for testing or you will get faulty test results.

 [1]: http://www.eclipse.org/downloads/
 [2]: http://developer.android.com/sdk/index.html